 Badminton is a racket game played by 2 people (singles), but it can also be played by 4 people (doubles).
 The object is to hit a birdie over the net and into the opponent’s court in such a way that it can’t be returned.

-The court is a rectangle 20 feet wide and 44 feet long.
+The standard badminton court dimensions are a rectangle 20 feet wide and 44 feet long.
 A 2 ½ foot-high net is stretched across the playing area at half-court.

 The top of the net measures 5' 1" from the floor.

-Badminton is best played on an indoor court where the wind can't affect the flight of the birdie, but it's a very popular backyard game that can be played outdoors just fine.
+Competitive badminton is best played on an indoor court where the wind can't affect the flight of the birdie.
+However, for strictly recreational purposes, it's a very popular backyard game that can be played outdoors just fine.

 You need a badminton racket, a shuttlecock (or birdie), and a net.

 A badminton game is played to 15 or 21 points.
 Players decide before the game begins what they will play to.